jenkinsci/job-dsl-plugin/docs/Job-reference.md

 When using the advanced variant, at least one location must be configured in order for the SVN plugin to operate correctly.
 By default, files are checked out into the workspace directory.
-To change this behaviour specify an alternate directory using the `localDir` parameter.
-Directories specified using `localDir` are relative to the workspace directory.
+To change this behaviour specify an alternate directory using the `directory` option.
+Directories specified using `directory` are relative to the workspace directory.

 Valid values for `checkoutStrategy` are `SvnCheckoutStrategy.Update` (the default), `SvnCheckoutStrategy.Checkout`,